awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 **Stderr states: Name resolution failure attempting to reach service**
 This error indicates that the script can't reach a remote service\.
 Most likely, the script can't reach Amazon S3\.
 This issue most often occurs when the script attempts to write compliance reports or compliance status to the Amazon S3 bucket supplied in the document parameters\.
 Typically, this error occurs when a computing environment uses a firewall or transparent proxy that includes an allow list\.
 To resolve this issue:
-+ Use region\-specific bucket syntax for all Amazon S3 bucket parameters\.
++ Use Region\-specific bucket syntax for all Amazon S3 bucket parameters\.
 For example, the **Mofs to Apply** parameter should be formatted as follows:

   s3:*bucket\-region*:*bucket\-name*:*mof\-file\-name*\.mof\.

   Here is an example:` s3:us-west-2:doc-example-bucket:my-mof.mof`

-  The Report, Status, and Module Source bucket names should be formatted as follows:
+  The Report, Status, and Module Source bucket names should be formatted as follows\.

   *bucket\-region*:*bucket\-name*\.
 Here is an example: `us-west-1:doc-example-bucket`
-+ If Region\-specific syntax does not fix the problem, then make sure that the targeted instance\(s\) can access Amazon S3 in the desired region\.
++ If Region\-specific syntax does not fix the problem, then make sure that the targeted instances can access Amazon S3 in the desired Region\.
 To verify this:

   1. Find the endpoint name for Amazon S3 in the appropriate Amazon S3 Region\.
 For information, see [Amazon S3 Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html#s3_region) in the *Amazon Web Services General Reference*\.

-  1. Log on to the target instance and run the following ping command:
+  1. Log on to the target instance and run the following ping command\.

      ```
      ping s3.s3-region.amazonaws.com
      ```

-     If the ping failed, it means that either Amazon S3 is down, or a firewall/transparent proxy is blocking access to the Amazon S3 region, or the instance can't access the internet\.
+     If the ping failed, it means that either Amazon S3 is down, or a firewall/transparent proxy is blocking access to the Amazon S3 Region, or the instance can't access the internet\.

 ## Viewing DSC resource compliance details<a name="systems-manager-state-manager-viewing-mof-file-compliance"></a>

-Systems Manager captures compliance information about DSC resource failures in the Amazon Simple Storage Service \(Amazon S3\) **Status Bucket** you specified when you ran the AWS\-ApplyDSCMofs document\.
+Systems Manager captures compliance information about DSC resource failures in the Amazon S3 **Status Bucket** you specified when you ran the AWS\-ApplyDSCMofs document\.
 Searching for information about DSC resource failures in an Amazon S3 bucket can be time consuming\.
 Instead, you can quickly view this information in the Systems Manager **Compliance** page\.

 The **Compliance resources summary** section displays a count of resources that failed\.
-In the following example, the **ComplianceType** is **Custom:DSC** and one resource is non\-compliant\.
+In the following example, the **ComplianceType** is **Custom:DSC** and one resource is noncompliant\.

 **Note**
 Custom:DSC is the default **ComplianceType** value in the AWS\-ApplyDSCMofs document\.
 This value is customizable\.

 ![\[Viewing counts in the Compliance resources summary section of the Compliance page.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/state-manager-mof-detailed-status-3.png)

-The **Details overview for resources** section displays information about the AWS resource with the non\-compliant DSC resource\.
+The **Details overview for resources** section displays information about the AWS resource with the noncompliant DSC resource\.
 This section also includes the MOF name, script execution steps, and \(when applicable\) a **View output** link to view detailed status information\.

 ![\[Viewing compliance details for a MOF execution resource failure\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/state-manager-mof-detailed-status-1.png)

 The **View output** link displays the last 4,000 characters of the detailed status\.
-Systems Manager starts with the exception as the first element, and then scans back through the verbose messages and prepends as many as it can until it reaches the 4000 character limit\.
+Systems Manager starts with the exception as the first element, and then scans back through the verbose messages and prepends as many as it can until it reaches the 4,000 character limit\.
 This process displays the log messages that were output prior to the exception being thrown, which are the most relevant messages for troubleshooting\.

 ![\[Viewing detailed output for MOF resource compliance issue\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/state-manager-mof-detailed-status-2.png)